How the murder of Christie Marceau led to 1,500 more people in prison

 In 2011, 18 year old Ashkay Chand stabbed Christie Marceau to death a month after being released on bail following a previous kidnapping incident.
 Garth McVicar and the Sensible Sentencing Trust claimed the judge got it wrong by letting him out and called for tougher bail laws to keep such people in prison on remand.
 In response to the ‘moral panic’ created by the SST, in 2013 the National Government passed The Bail Amendment Act.
-Four years later there are now an extra 1,500 people held on remand; we have a crisis in prison capacity and proposals are on the table to build yet another prison…
+Nine years later there are now an extra 1,500 people held on remand; we have a crisis in prison capacity and proposals are on the table to build yet another prison…

 Here’s how it began…